TomDonoghue/bootstrap/README.md

 # Bootstraps

-Basic bootstrapping approaches for estimation statistics, in Python.
+Basic bootstrapping approaches for estimation statistics.

 ## Overview

 This repo collects some code for doing bootstrapping, primarily for computing confidence intervals, and for correlation measures.

 Main functionality:
-- using bootstrapping to estimate confidence intervals correlation measures
+- using bootstrapping to estimate confidence intervals for correlation measures
-- use bootstrapping to compare the differences of measures between groups
+- use bootstrapping to compare differences of measures between groups
     - computing confidence intervals and estimated p-values of difference measures

 ## Organization

-- `bootstrap/`: a collection of function for basic bootstrapping estimations
+- `bootstrap/`: a collection of functions for basic bootstrapping estimates
 - `bootstrap-corr.ipynb`: a notebook which steps through available functionality

 ## Requirements